The set splittability problem: -Splittability criteria and characterizations

-For the converse we will need to show that if either $\sum t_i$ is even or both (a) and (b) are false, then $\B$ is splittable.
-First we claim that the choice $\bar c=\nint{pc}$ always ensures that $0\leq\bar b_i\leq b_i$.
-To see this note first that this choice ensures $|pc-\bar c|\leq\frac12$.
+\begin{claimproof} Note first that this choice implies $|pc-\bar c|\leq\frac12$.
 Moreover we can always assume $|\rho_i|<\frac32$, since otherwise all $|\epsilon_j|=\frac12$ and we would be able to change the rounding of the targets $t_i$ (even while preserving the parity of $\sum t_i$).
-Thus Equation~\eqref{eq:psplit-solution} implies that $\bar b_i=pb_i+E$ where $E<1$, and we can therefore argue as in the proof of Lemma~\ref{lem:parity} to complete the claim.
+Thus Equation~\eqref{eq:psplit-solution} implies that $\bar b_i=pb_i+E$ where $E<1$, and we can therefore argue as in the proof of Lemma~\ref{lem:n-1} to complete the claim. \end{claimproof}

+Of course we cannot necessarily choose $\bar c=\nint{pc}$, since this may not have the same parity as $\sum t_j$.
+Thus we need the following.